isaacnmm/pestpolicy-hugo2XX/content/posts/best-paint-roller-for-popcorn-ceiling/index.md

 layout: post
 ---

-The best paint [roller](https://pestpolicy.com/best-paint-roller-for-emulsion/) for popcorn ceilings should feature a thick nap capable of holding more [paint](https://pestpolicy.com/best-paint-roller-for-smooth-finish/) to allow you to tackle the rough surface with relative ease.
+The best paint [roller](https://pestpolicy.com/best-paint-roller-for-emulsion/)for popcorn ceilings should feature a thick nap capable of holding more [paint](https://pestpolicy.com/best-paint-roller-for-smooth-finish/)to allow you to tackle the rough surface with relative ease.

 According to experts, a roller cover measuring 0.
 75 to 1.
 25 thick is recommended for best results.
 Read on our featured list for a review of the best products in the market.
 See Also: Ceiling Paint versus Wall Paint.